ladybug-tools/spider/gbxml-viewer/r13/gv-set-settings/README.md

 ## Concept

-* Update a number of viewing parameters that control the display of the gbXML Viewer.
+* Update a number of parameters that control the display and rendering of the gbXML file as a 3D model.

 ## Features